Emergence of multiphase condensates from a limited set of chemical building blocks

 \subsection{Relating interaction interdependencies and biomolecular condensate thermodynamics}

-Next, to relate the number of available molecular features to the formation of coexisting biomolecular condensates, we take advantage of an \textit{inverse design} approach to condensate thermodynamics~\cite{jacobs2021self,chen2023solver}.
-In this approach, we prescribe a set of $K$ target condensed phases (i.e., condensates) with defined molecular compositions (\figref{fig:1}B).
+Next, to relate the number of available molecular features to the formation of coexisting biomolecular condensates, we consider a set of $K$ target condensed phases (i.e., condensates) with defined molecular compositions (\figref{fig:1}B).
 Each target condensate $\alpha = 1,\ldots,K$ is described by a vector of molecular volume fractions $\vec\phi^{(\alpha)}$.
-For these condensed phases to be thermodynamically stable, each $\vec\phi^{(\alpha)}$ must correspond to a local minimum on a free-energy landscape $f(\vec\phi) - \vec\mu^{(0)}\cdot\vec\phi$, where $\mu_i^{(0)}$ is the chemical potential of molecular species $i$ in the dilute phase~\cite{hansen2013theory}.
+These condensed phases are in coexistence with a dilute phase, referred to as phase 0, with molecular volume fraction $\phi^{(0)}$.
+For the condensed phases to be thermodynamically stable, each $\vec\phi^{(\alpha)}$ must correspond to a local minimum on a free-energy landscape $f(\vec\phi) - \vec\mu^{(0)}\cdot\vec\phi$, where $\mu_i^{(0)}$ is the chemical potential of molecular species $i$ in the dilute phase~\cite{hansen2013theory}.
 From the relationship between the free-energy density $f$ and the chemical potentials, $\mu_i = \partial f / \partial\phi_i$, this stability condition implies that $\mu_i^{(\alpha)} = \mu_i^{(0)}$ for all condensed phases and molecular species.
 The stability condition also implies that the Hessian of the free-energy density must be positive definite in each condensed phase $\alpha$, $\partial^2 f / \partial\phi_i \partial\phi_j|_{\vec\phi^{(\alpha)}} \succ 0$.